fanchaoK90/hello-world/README.md

 # hello-world
-This is my first repository.
+hello world!
+This is my first edition at GitHub.